Careers360 Logo

 Answer:

 No, there is no violation of the law of conservation of energy.
 At the maximum height, the energy is in the form of potential energy.
-When the object is reaching the ground, its potential energy is decreasing whereas its kinetic energy is increasing (as the velocity of the object is increasing).
-Thus there is no loss of total energy (energy transformation may take place ).
+When the object reaches the ground, its potential energy decreases, whereas its kinetic energy is increasing (as the velocity of the object is increasing).
+Thus, there is no loss of total energy (energy transformation may take place ).

 Answer: